 Once registered on the system you access the system.

-General training courses to learn how to monitor Hylobius populations and use the Hylobius MSS software are jointly run by Forestry Commission Learning and Development and Forest Research Centre for Forestry and Climate Change.
-These generally take place annually in April/May and July just prior to the times when population monitoring should be carried out.
-Details of upcoming courses can be found on Forest Research’s events pages.
-Courses cost approximately £80 per person (based on 2008 charges).
+Training has historically taken place annually in April/May and July just prior to the times when population monitoring should be carried out.
+Details of upcoming courses will be published on Forest Research’s events pages.

 We hope to develop on-line training documentation in the future.